 In his book, he talks about overcoming anxiety on p.
-147. It is very similar to what Dr. Claire Weeks and my Panic Away program teaches, in fact.
+147. It is very similar to what Dr. Claire Weeks teaches, in fact.

 I learned from reading Viktor Frankl and thinking about Dr. Clarie Weekes that I could be powerful in the face of my anxiety.
 I could see my anxiety in a different way.

 Instead of it being some terrible thing that happened to me, maybe I could take more responsibility with my life.
 Maybe I could see this panic disorder instead as a wonderful opportunity to learn about myself and what it takes to get better.